25 Best Criminal Justice Schools in Texas

 About the Program

-Texas Christian University makes the list of the best criminal justice schools in Texas for its offerings for undergraduate and graduate criminal justice programs.
+Texas Christian University makes the list of the best criminal justice schools in Texas for its offerings of undergraduate and graduate criminal justice programs.

 Students who take classes at TCU can gain a fundamental understanding of the nature and causes of crime and learn about criminological theories used to prevent crime and administer justice to guilty defendants passing through America’s justice systems.